-Is your Windows 10 hard drive feeling a little crowded lately?
-You can clean your hard disk and improve speed by getting rid of files and moving data to other devices.
+Is your hard drive feeling a little crowded lately?
+Having more free space on your hard disk can improve speed.
+By getting rid of files and moving data to other devices, you can quickly clean your hard drive in Windows 10.
 Here are the easiest ways to free up PC space quickly.

-Ah, the beloved old Recycle Bin.
+Ah, the beloved old recycle bin.
 It’s nice to know that some things about Windows haven’t changed in a long time.
-Windows 10 still uses the Recycle Bin to hide all the files you want to throw away, and emptying it out can prove effective in freeing up extra space.
+Windows 10 still uses the recycle bin to hide all the files you want to throw away, and emptying it can prove useful in freeing up extra space.

-You can right-click on the Recycle Bin icon for the option to directly empty it.
-If you can’t find the icon, then head to the Start menu, go to Settings, select System, then go to Storage.
-You will be able to select local storage under This PC — look for and click Temporary files.
-This will bring up any locations for temporary files, including Recycle Bin.
-Tick the box next to Recycle Bin, select Remove files option at the top of the screen and confirm your decision.
+You can right-click on the Recycle Bin icon for the option to empty it directly.
+If you can’t find the icon, then head to the Start menu, and go to Settings > System > Storage.
+You will be able to select local storage under This PC — look for and click Temporary Files.
+Doing so will bring up any locations for temporary files, including Recycle Bin.
+Tick the box next to Recycle Bin, select the Remove Files option at the top of the screen, and confirm your decision.
 That’s all it takes!

-Note: Emptying your Recycle Bin will only help to clean your Windows 10 hard disk if there’s a lot of stuff in that bin.
+It should be noted that emptying your recycle bin will only help clean your Windows 10 hard disk if there’s a lot of stuff in that bin.
 When you first download Windows 10 — and long afterward, depending on your desktop habits — emptying it may not affect your hard drive much at all.
 If you aren’t sure, take a peek inside your bin and see how full it is first.
 A few GBs worth of data can still make a difference.

-Go to your Downloads folder (File Explorer > This PC > Downloads) and delete any files that you no longer need by highlighting them in groups or individually.
-This is a great way to clear out space manually without accidentally deleting something that you’ll need later.
+Go to your Downloads folder via File Explorer > This PC > Downloads and delete any files that you no longer need by highlighting them in groups or individually.
+This method is a great way to clear out space manually without accidentally deleting something you’ll need later.

-Too many apps can lead to an eventual slowdown or lack of space for other content, especially on some of the smaller, lighter Windows devices (looking at you, Surface tablets).
-Some apps can take up a lot of space — the trick is finding which hog the most hard drive room, and which you can live without.
+Too many apps can lead to an eventual slowdown or lack of space for other content, especially on smaller, lighter Windows devices (looking at you, Surface tablets).
+Some apps can take up a lot of space — the trick is finding which hog the most room on your hard drive and which you can live without.

 OneDrive is a cloud service for Windows, so you would think that all the cloud data it uses would help free hard drive space, not take it up.
 This is true, except for one particular OneDrive feature — the ability to save files offline, which you may not even know that you are using.

 Sometimes this is handy.
 If you are dealing with sensitive files or big projects with some sharp deadlines, it’s a good idea to have a backup.
-But if you are using OneDrive and automatically saving offline for every file and doc at work, school or home, then you probably wasting hard drive space.
+But if you are using OneDrive and automatically saving offline for every file and doc at work, school, or home, you probably waste hard drive space.

-From USB drives to full external hard drives, one of the simplest ways to clean up your hard drive on Windows 10 is moving extra data outside of your computer.
+From USB drives to full external hard drives, one of the simplest ways to clean up your hard drive on Windows 10 is to move extra data outside your computer.

 First, hook up a hard drive and make sure that it is properly formatted and ready for uploads.
 Dragging and dropping a file into the new drive using File Explorer will create a copy of the file, allowing you to erase the original.

-However, you can also move large chunks of files at one time.
-Open your File Explorer on the taskbar and select all the files you want to move outside your PC hard drive.
-Once they are selected, go to the Home menu at the top of the screen, select Move to, then select Choose Location.
-Pick your external drive from the list, and it will drop all files at that destination — you don’t even have to erase anything afterward.
+However, it is also possible for you to move large chunks of files at one time.
+Go to the taskbar and open your File, Explorer.
+From there, select all the files you want to transfer outside your PC hard drive.
+Once you have them all highlighted, go to the Home menu at the top of the screen.
+Select Move To, then select Choose Location.
+Find your external drive on the list and select it.
+All of your files will drop into that destination.
+This is a full transfer, so you don’t even have to erase anything from your computer afterward.